-Premise: Tim Allen headlines this hilarious family friendly comedy about a manly man in Colorado who is a married father of 3 daughters, exchange host of a teen from Hong Kong, grandfather, and executive at a sporting goods chain store.
+Premise: Tim Allen headlines this hilarious family-friendly comedy about a manly man in Colorado who is a married father of 3 daughters, an exchange host of a teen from Hong Kong, grandfather, and executive at a sporting goods chain store.

 Two of the show’s best comedic assets are Chuck Larabee, a retired African American U.S. Marine who does security at the store, and Jen, the teenage exchange student from Hong Kong.
 The show is not afraid to make jokes about race and also to show how well we can work together.

 Age Appropriate: 13+ for language and adult situations